 Attractions and Entertainment Rankings

-Disneyland will soon be offering Genie+ and Lightning Lanes which is a paid service that will allow guests to skip the lines at certain attractions.
-Since it hasn’t debuted yet, we won’t recommend it one way or the other.
+Disneyland is now offering Genie+ and Lightning Lanes which is a paid service that will allow guests to skip the lines at certain attractions.
 For now, we’ll say that we’re always pretty frugal in the parks and prefer to stay away from add-ons.